leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 Play for Java developers by default integrates with [Ebean ORM] [9].

-During the development process I grew more and more satisfied with Ebean capabilities, I even like it more than hibernate/JPA now.
+During the development process I grew more and more satisfied with Ebean capabilities, I even like it more than hibernate / JPA now.
 It was good fit for my needs, with small learning curve and almost no annoyances.
 The only thing I dislike so far is the lack of opportunities to specify `NULLS FIRST` or `NULLS LAST` in `ORDER BY` statements (the workaround is to use [RawSql] [10] and manual column mapping, but it defeats the whole ORM purpose).
 By no means I allege Ebean is more feature-rich, faster,